 On the layer palette, click the black layer.
 Create another pattern layer using the other pattern you made, and adjust it in the same way to get the other half of the cross-hatch lines:

-Final step: in the layer palette, choose the top layer. make a new adjustment layer (the black & white circle) and choose Threshold.
+Final step: in the layer palette, choose the top layer. make a new adjustment layer (the black & white circle under the layer palette) and choose Threshold.
 Adjust the threshold level to whatever looks good to you (I used 150), and you are done!

 If you mask off areas and use different patterns on different sections of the image, you can improve the “looks-like-a-drawingness” of the image: